Executions Page

 Navigate to the new executions page from the left-side menu, under the Analyze selection.
 Select the new Executions menu item to navigate to this new page.

 This page shows the list of all executions.
-You can filter the executions by flow names, flow statuses and the time interval.
+You can filter the executions by flow names, flow statuses, time interval and excluding the empty resutls.

 Executions page filters